Joe's Dream

 "Joe's Dream" is a song by English singer and songwriter Natasha Khan, professionally known as Bat for Lashes.
 It was written and produced by Natasha Khan.
 The song was released on 7 June 2016 by Parlophone, as the third single from The Bride.
 A music video, directed by John de Menil and Natasha Khan, was released on 1 September 2016.

-Composition

 Critical response

 The song received very positive reviews.

 Music video

 A music video for "Joe's Dream" was released on 1 September 2016.
 It shows Khan wearing a red dress and playing guitar at a wedding chapel.